 Thus, it can be said that the right planning, organizing, staffing, and directing always do not guarantee the achievement of desired goals.
 Controlling also plays a significant role.
 Through controlling, the fact is known whether the plans are working or not to realize set goals and objectives.

-Are Functions of Management and Process of Management Same?
+Are Management Functions and Process of Management Same?

 It often makes us confused that whether the management functions and management process are the same.
 The answer is Yes.